qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 ============

 By default, QGIS starts each new project using a global default projection.
-This default CRS is EPSG:4326, or "WGS 84", and it is a global latitude/longitude based reference system.
-This default CRS can be changed via the :guilabel`CRS for New Projects` setting in the :guilabel:`CRS` tab under :menuselection:`Settings -->` |options|
+This default CRS is ``EPSG:4326`` (also known as "WGS 84"), and it is a global latitude/longitude based reference system.
+This default CRS can be changed via the :guilabel:`CRS for New Projects` setting in the :guilabel:`CRS` tab under :menuselection:`Settings -->` |options|
 :guilabel:`Options`.
 There is an option to automatically set the project's CRS to match the CRS of the first layer loaded into a new project, or alternatively